Measurely-dev/measurely-js/README.md

 # Measurely-js

-Measurely-js is a lightweight library for interacting with the Measurely API, enabling developers to manage and track custom metrics programmatically using Javascript or Typescript.
+Measurely-js is a lightweight library for interacting with the Measurely API, enabling developers to manage and track custom metrics programmatically using JavaScript or TypeScript.

 ## Installation